babylonchain/covenant-signer/docs/deployment.md

   forwarded by the Covenant Signer
-- **bitcoind Full Node**: A Bitcoin full node used to verify whether the to-be-unbonded staking transaction has already been submitted to Bitcoin and had the required amount of BTC confirmations
+- **bitcoind Full Node**: A Bitcoin full node used to verify whether the to-be-unbonded staking transaction has already been submitted to Bitcoin and has the required amount of BTC confirmations

 **For a production system, we strongly recommend that the bitcoind Offline Wallet and Full Node are distinct bitcoind instances operating on different hosts**.